• Skip to primary navigation

 Canned zucchini spread Ikra recipe

-Zucchini spread aka Kabachkovaya Ikra is a very traditional Slavic food.
-Ikra is Russian and means caviar, and the recipe goes for poor man’s caviar.
-There are many variations of it out there.
+Zucchini spread, aka Kabachkovaya Ikra, is a very traditional Slavic food.
+Ikra is Russian and means caviar, and the vegetable recipe goes for poor man’s caviar.
+There are many variations of it.
 I wrote this recipe many years ago into a garden journal.
-I do not know any more where it comes from, but we have enjoyed it ever since.
+I do not know anymore where it comes from, but we have enjoyed it ever since.

 Canned Zucchini Spread (Ikra) Recipe

-Like most traditional recipes Zucchini spread Ikra is made out of fresh vegetables from the garden.
+Like most traditional recipes, Zucchini spread Ikra is made out of fresh vegetables from the garden.
 The recipes can vary from region to region depending on what is available.
-The amount also can very.
-I’m sure the grandmothers back in the day cooked what they had, even if they did not have the exact measurements.
+The amount can also vary.
+I’m sure the grandmothers back in the day cooked what they had, even if they didn’t have exact measurements.

-Still, I have tried to convert the recipe from gram to cups as accurate as I knew.
-If you want it exact, use a kitchen scale.
+I tried to convert the recipe from grams to cups as accurately as I could.
+However, if you want it exact, use a kitchen scale.
+That way, it also does not matter how you cut the vegetables; the amount in grams is the same, but not so in cups.

 Canned Zucchini Spread (Ikra) Recipe